sirromp/AGN_Time_Series_Classification/README.md

 * An ideal model should be extendable to be multivariate.
 In astrophysics, we can have many simulataneous time-series at different wavelenths.
 * Any extension should allow for the inclusion of e.g. unevenly sampled data or other common data degradations.

-In the following sections I present the prelimanry results.
+The following sections contain some preliminary results.
+Please note that this work remains ongoing.

 ## Logistic Regression